 Currently our curriculum drivers are: Health, Oracy and Enrichment.

 We have ensured that our curriculum is well sequenced and that key knowledge and skills are returned to frequently and regularly.
 Staff have a strong awareness of what children need to know by the end of each Key Stage and strive to ensure that they not only meet these milestones but can take these knowledge and skills into the next phase of their education.
+Due to our admission number of 45, in many subjects we follow a 2-year cycle to ensure coverage for all pupils.

 All subjects are valued and given ample curriculum time; as much as we want our pupils to be successful in the core subjects, we also want to nurture confident individuals who are the artists, sportspeople and humanitarians of the future.